mshukor/character-bert/README.md

 You can adapt the `run_experiments.sh` script to try out any available model.
 You should also be able to add real classification and sequence labelling tasks by adapting the `data.py` script.

+## Aknowledgement

+The implementation was mainly based on the author original [implementation][https://github.com/helboukkouri/character-bert]